lowrycode/swaplett-project/README.md

 To make the code more robust and easier to debug, a number of best practices were adopted.

-**1. Variables defined in block scope**
+**1. Defining Variables in Block Scope**

 Older Javascript code used the `var` keyword when defining variables.
 This approach to defining variables is more error prone because the variable is function scoped and accessible throughout the whole function in which it is declared.
 The variable could be accidentally re-declared and modified later in the function.
 Global variables were also avoided for similar reasons.

-This project used the more robust and modern approach which is to define variables in block scope using the `let` and `const` key words.
+This project used the more robust and modern approach which is to define variables in block scope using the `let` and `const` keywords.
 This prevents bugs caused by accidentally re-declaring variables later in the code.
 Using `const` for variables that should remain unchanged within the block also helps to catch bugs caused when changing the values of these variables.

 ***NOTE:*** *variables which are not defined using one of the three declaration words above become global variables by default.
-Therefore, the code was checked using the JSHint website to ensure that all variables were exlicitly defined.*
+Therefore, the code was checked using the JSHint website to ensure that all variables were explicitly defined.*

 **2. Strict Equality and Type Coercion**